Altinn/altinn-studio-docs/content/app/app-dev-course/modul1/_index.en.md

 **Remember to _push_ your local changes to make them available in Altinn Studio when you are happy with them.**

 ### Solution
-If you have not completed all the steps, we have an [example of a solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/1) that you can use as inspiration.
+If you have not completed all the steps, we have an [example solution](https://altinn.studio/repos/ttd/tilflytter-sogndal-lf/src/branch/bolk/1) that you can use as inspiration.

 ![Screenshot of data collecting page](/app/app-dev-course/modul1/data-screenshot.png "Screenshot of data collecting page")